 To contact Constantinos please click here.

-Ms Natalia Kovalchuk is currently reading for the PhD in Oil, Gas & Energy Engineering at the Marine & Carbon Lab, at the University of Nicosia.
-Her doctoral research investigates the characteristics of natural gas transport in shales at the micro- and nano-scales.
+Ms. Natalia Kovalchuk is currently reading for the PhD in Oil, Gas & Energy Engineering at the Marine & Carbon Lab, at the University of Nicosia.
+Her doctoral research investigates the characteristics of natural gas production in shales at the micro- and nano-scales.
 In parallel with her studies, as a lecturer, she teaches a senior undergraduate class on field development with particular emphasis on petroleum reservoir modelling through the use of specialized software.

 Natalia holds a Master’s Degree in Reservoir Evaluation and Management (Herriot Watt University, UK) and Master’s Degree in Geological and Geophysical oil and gas fields development problems (Tomsk Polytechnic University, Russia) through a double degree program.